Sondremi/Trading-Activity-Dashboard/README.md

 # Trading Activity Dashboard

-Shows you an better overview of your return from your trading.
-See results from last day, week, month, 6 months, year and all time.
+Provides a clear overview of your trading returns.
+View your performance over different time periods: last day, week, month, six months, year, and all time.

-How to use:
+## How to Use

-- Download your trading data with transactions from your broker as a csv file
+- Download your trading transaction history from your broker as a CSV file.
-- Name the file TransactionHistory.csv
+- Name the file `TransactionHistory.csv`.
-- run oversikt.py
+- Run `oversikt.py`.